aryan-goyal/Rectangles/README.md

 ## Development

-The solution was developed in Python using the Shapely library.
+The solution was developed in Python.
 The visualizations are created using the Matplotlib library.

 ## Usage